Preview Changes will not be visible to customers until published.

 When creating brand new Engagement workflows, your firm advisors will not be able to see or use them until you enable advisor access.
 This allows you to create workflows at your own pace, ensuring everything is good to go before advisors start using them with clients!

-To open up a finished workflow to advisors when creating or editing a new Engagement, toggle the Allow advisors to use this workflow button to on.
+To open up a finished workflow to advisors when creating or editing a new Engagement, toggle the Which offices will have access to engagements button to "all" or "some."
+If selecting some, add the offices you want to have access in the search bar below that opens.

 Editing/Deleting Workflows